How Much Does it Cost to Catch a Cheating Partner?

 Understanding Surveillance Devices

-Surveillance bugs can come in many forms — hidden microphones, miniature cameras, or GPS trackers.
-These devices are often used by private individuals or entities to gather information without consent.
+Surveillance bugs can come in many forms - hidden microphones, miniature cameras, or GPS trackers.
+These devices are sometimes used by private individuals or entities without consent.
 They can be placed in homes, offices, or vehicles.
-Some transmit data wirelessly in real-time, while others store recordings for later retrieval.
+Some transmit data wirelessly in real time, while others store recordings for later retrieval.
+In rare but serious cases, advanced devices may be encountered - particularly when high-value targets or sensitive environments are involved.
+Detecting such equipment usually requires specialist knowledge and tools.

 How to Detect Hidden Bugs